 An HRIS is also known as HRIS software.
 This is a bit confusing as it implies that different systems can have different software running on them.
 However, this is not the case.
-The HRIS is in essence a software package.
+The HRIS is, in essence, a software package.

 The HRIS can either run on the company’s own technical infrastructure, or, what’s more common nowadays, be cloud-based.
-This means that the software is running outside of the company’s premise, making it much easier to update.
+This means that the software is running outside of the company’s premises, making it much easier to update.

 Other commonly used names are HRIS system and HRMS, or Human Resources Management system.
 These are all different words for the same thing.
 Collectively, these systems are also called Human Capital Management systems, or HCM.
 In this article, we will use the terms HRIS and HRIS systems interchangeably.